 This 5-night or 7-night Panama birding tour explores the foothills and cloud forests of El Valle de Anton — the home of motmots, tanagers, hummingbirds, antpittas and the mythical Rufous-vented Ground-Cuckoo!
-We enjoy all accommodations at the award-winning Canopy Lodge, with exciting bird-filled trips to Altos del Maria (full day), La Mesa, Cerro Gaital Natural Monument, Cara Iguana, Rio Indio, Las Minas, Jordanal, a day trip to the scrub of El Chiru, the beaches of Juan Hombron and Santa Clara — all designed to find as many of the area’s specialties as possible!
+We enjoy all accommodation at the award-winning Canopy Lodge, with exciting bird-filled trips to Altos del Maria, La Mesa, Cerro Gaital Natural Monument, Cara Iguana, Rio Indio, Las Minas, Jordanal, El Chiru, and the beaches of Juan Hombron and Santa Clara — all designed to find as many of the area’s specialties as possible!

 5 Night Package: High Season: $2,099 — Green Season: $1,369